JEEVAKARTHIKEYAN1/JEEVAKARTHIKEYAN1/README.md

 ## 🌍 Volunteering
 - **Core Coordinator, HACKERA’25**
-  Organized a 24-hour national hackathon with 85+ teams and a ₹50,000 prize pool at Sathyabama Institute (April 2025)
+  Organized a 24-hour national hackathon with 85+ teams and a ₹50,000 prize pool at Sathyabama Institute of Science and Technology (April 2025)

 ---